 A new approach, developed and demonstrated by scientists at the Defence Science and Technology Laboratory (Dstl), uses the body as part of the antenna design to make low profile body-mounted antennas a reality.
 This antenna bridges the gap between the range that is achieved by Bluetooth and traditional radio or 3G/4G solutions.

-For more information about licensing this technology, or to speak to us about our other communications and networks related intellectual property, please contact us.
+For more information about licensing this technology, or to speak to us about our other defence and security related intellectual property, please contact us.